BUCK-LCO-NCI/DivProt/README.md

 ...That's it for now...

 Notes:
 > 1. The aligner currently *does not* take into account phred scores when calculating the alignment score.
 This may change.
+If it doesn't, we should change alignment method anyway from custom -> blosum62
 > 2. There currently is not a limit to fasta input size, except figures will only be able to scale up to a certain degree, and will get difficult to read after a certain number of sequences are used.
 > 3. I'll be benchmarking Porter5 with more threads to see if it makes much of a difference in run time.
 > 4. A 3rd method that takes into account both the aa and ss alignment scores for producing a matrix may be be implemented in the future.